(Updated Jan. 13, 2025)

 First time around

-Alicea, a 1986 first-round draft choice, became the Cardinals’ second baseman in April 1988 after Tommy Herr was traded but Alicea wasn’t ready, hitting .212 in 93 games.
+He became the Cardinals’ second baseman in April 1988 after Tommy Herr was traded but Alicea wasn’t ready, hitting .212 in 93 games.

-Alicea spent the 1989 and 1990 seasons in the minors and Oquendo took over as the Cardinals’ second baseman from 1989-91.
+Alicea spent the 1989 and 1990 seasons in the minors and Jose Oquendo took over as the Cardinals’ second baseman from 1989-91.

 In 1992 and 1993, Alicea reclaimed the role as the Cardinals’ primary second baseman.
 He had his best Cardinals season in 1993 when he batted .279 and produced a .362 on-base percentage for manager Joe Torre.

-Pena (54 starts) and Alicea (48 starts) shared the second base job with the Cardinals in 1994.
+Geronimo Pena (54 starts) and Alicea (48 starts) shared the second base job with the Cardinals in 1994.
 After that strike-shortened season, Jocketty replaced Dal Maxvill as general manager and asked Cardinals talent evaluators to assess the second base situation.

 “At that time, the consensus was that Pena was the better guy,” Jocketty said.